mangeshg/communityLink/README.md

 * **Participation** – active engagement in political and civic life
 * **Acceptance & Rejection** – attitudes to diversity and experiences of discrimination

-This project addresses the **GovHack challenge**: to design initiatives that strengthen community connection, trust in government, and respectful debate.
+This project addresses following  **GovHack challenges**: to design initiatives that strengthen community connection, trust in government, and respectful debate.
 Deliverables should:

-* Present a practical idea that can be piloted locally within 6–12 months
-* Include a mock-up and evidence-based analysis, using at least one government dataset
-* Demonstrate how impact could be measured (trust, belonging, engagement, acceptance, cultural understanding)
+* Bridging Social Divides: Bringing People Together to Strengthen Social Connections
+* Using AI to Help Australians Navigate Government Services
+* Connecting New Citizens to Australian Democracy

 ---

 ## Solution Overview

-**CommunityLink** is a platform that implements a **OneCouncil, multi-tenant approach** to local community engagement.
+Our solution is **CommunityLink** – an AI-powered platform that brings residents and councils together.

 The solution enables councils to:

-* Discover and act on community sentiment
+* Discover and act on community sentiments.
-* Provide safe, anonymous channels for ideas and feedback
+* Provide safe, authentic channels for ideas and feedback.
-* Support respectful dialogue without amplifying polarisation
+* Support respectful dialogue without amplifying polarisation.
-* Track participation and belonging indicators over time
+* Track participation and belonging indicators over time.
+* Provide all the Current Services Councils have for residents.
+* Provide New Citizen Charter for getting them used to Govt Services more easily.

 ### Key Features

-* **OneCouncil, Multi-Tenant:** Single user experience, council selection during onboarding
+* **OneCouncil, Multi-Tenant:** Single user experience across australia, council selection during onboarding.
+MyGov Integration for Authentication and OneCouncil Service in MyGov Portal.
 * **Dual User Model:** Residents and Council Admins with tailored dashboards
 * **Aggregated, Anonymous Engagement:** Protects privacy while surfacing actionable insights
-* **Respectful Dialogue:** Sentiment aggregation reduces prominence of divisive content
+* **Respectful Dialogue:** Sentiment aggregation reduces prominence of divisive content.
-* **AI Summariser:** Optional AI-assisted summarisation to help frame proposals
+* **AI Summariser:** Optional AI-assisted summarisation to help frame proposals and community Ideas

 ---